-When using a primary cell, when using the until the battery is almost completely dead.
+When using a primary cell, w the indicator will show full until the battery is almost completely dead.
 This is a function of the chemistry of the battery which will not allow metering.

-When using a rechargeable Echo Cell battery, See D the meter will show full when completely charged at 4.2V.
-The battery will show as it meters down Completely until the voltage is 3.4 V (roughly 50 hours in normal power) at which time the indicator will start to flash.
+When using a rechargeable Echo Cell battery, the meter will show full when completely charged at 4.2V.
+The battery will show as it meters down and until the voltage is 3.4 V (roughly 50 hours in normal power) at which time the indicator will start to flash.
 This is an indication that the battery needs to be recharged.
 Users should consider replacing Echo Cell battery every 6 to 12 months depending on the ground conditions.